Tag: hear

 Proverbs 8:1–2; Mark 3:13–19

 Many people have had nicknames growing up.
 Some of them were insulting.
-Some of them were just strange. were relating an to something else.
+Some of them were just strange. were relating an individual to something else.
 Others were shortening of a proper name of the person.

 “Captain” was sometimes used in my childhood (thank you, Star Trek).
 Ian is pretty hard to make a nickname out though (except with rhymes, which aren’t quite the same) .
 I was (to my face) spared nicknames.
 It probably also had to do with doing my best to blend in the background.

 A new name was an ancient concept.
 Abram became Abraham.
 Jacob became Israel.
-Both received new names as they crossed a certain line of faith in and with God.
+Both received new names as they crossed a certain line of in and relationship with God.

 Simon (Hebrew)/Peter (Greek) /Cephas (Aramaic) received a name.
-As near as we can tell, he was a passionate follower of Jesus.
+As near as we can tell, he was a passionate follower of .
 Would the comparison of Abraham or Israel apply?
 It didn’t seem so immediately.
 Upon the resurrection, though, it seems that Peter did indeed cross “the line”.

 James and John were given a joint nickname.
 Their name has been hypothesized in many ways.
 My favorite is the easiest.
 Their was a very LOUD man.

 I shared an office with such a person.
-If he entered the office, I didn’t answer the phone or got off the phone, because it was hard to another person when this man talked in his tone.
+If he entered the office, I didn’t answer the phone or got off the phone, because it was hard to another person when this man talked in his normal tone.
 Imagine him yelling then (that happened…in the office…many times).
 That’s how I see Zebedee.

 What does that tell us about James and John?
 They were probably loud, too.
 Maybe not quite to their dad’s level, but close enough!
 That’s my thought, anyway.

-Have we forgotten the power of names?
+Have we forgotten the of names?
 The Harry Potter series had a villain “who must not be named.”
 In the “world” of Harry Potter, names had power.

 As a rule, Christians no longer write G-d, or Y-H, or something else.
 Many reverent Jews still will not write the name of God, or even the title.
 “Lord” is the translated euphemism for names of God.